 Pizza Hut used to feature gourmet pizza options that included Peruvian cherry peppers.
 It seems they’ve discontinued this option as of early 2018.
 Not without controversy, of course!

 I’ve received some questions asking exactly what a Peruvian cherry pepper is.
 Here’s the low down.

-Pizza Hut uses a pickled product called ‘Sweety Drop Miniature Peppers’ for their Peruvian cherry peppers.
-These small, tear-shaped peppers originated in the Peruvian Amazon.
+Pizza Hut uses a pickled product called Sweety Drop Miniature Peppers for their Peruvian cherry peppers.
+These small, teardrop-shaped peppers originated in the Peruvian Amazon.

 This very productive plant does well in containers and will grow to 60 cm high.
-Seeds can be found from several online seed retailers.
+Seeds can be purchased from several online seed retailers.